CornellCSWiki/CornellCSWiki/index.md

 layout: default
 ---

-## Welcome to the Unofficial Cornell Computer Science Wiki
+## Welcome to the Unofficial Cornell Open Computer Science Wiki

 Want to add your thoughts?
 See a class that needs info? [[ Contributing Guide | Contribute to this wiki!]]
 This is not limited to only coursework.
 Contribute any resources or additional pages you think anyone may find useful!
 If a page does not exist for a class you have taken, please do us all a favor and make one!